ILC Program of Excellence “Clinical ILC Team”

 Priscilla McAuliffe, MD, PhD, FACS, FSSO is a breast surgical oncologist at UPMC Hillman Cancer Center and an associate professor of surgery at the University of Pittsburgh School of Medicine.
 She treats patients with all breast diseases, with a special interest and research emphasis on ILC, pre-invasive neoplasms including LCIS, premenopausal and older patients with breast cancer, breast conservation therapy and locally advanced breast cancer.

 Dr. McAuliffe together with Dr. Rachel Jankowitz, Director of the Rena Rowan Breast Center and a medical oncologist at Penn Medicine, completed the first ever clinical trial exclusively for patients with ILC.
-This study aimed to learn more about how three commonly prescribed anti-estrogen therapies affect the tumor tissue of patients diagnosed with ILC (here)
+This study aimed to learn more about how three commonly prescribed anti-estrogen therapies affect the tumor tissue of patients diagnosed with ILC (clinical trial info here)

 Additionally, Dr. McAuliffe has a particular interest in “right-sizing” surgical care for patients with ILC and other breast cancer – specifically in older patients.
 In general, patients with ILC are diagnosed at later ages than those with invasive ductal cancer, making these questions particularly salient.
 She has evaluated the applicability of the Choosing Wisely guidelines (omission of axillary surgery for certain patients aged 70 years old and older) for patients with ILC, and she has recently completed a prospective trial demonstrating a decrease in low-value care for older patients.